outwatch/outwatch/docs/readme.md

 import cats.effect.SyncIO

 div(
-  managed(myObservable.subscribeF[SyncIOIO](???)), // this subscription is now bound to the lifetime of the outer div element managedSubscribe(myObservable.tapEffect(x => ???).void) // this subscription is now bound to the lifetime of the outer div element
+  VModifier.managed(myObservable.subscribeF[IO](???)), // this subscription is now bound to the lifetime of the outer div element
+  VModifier.managedSubscribe(myObservable.tapEffect(x => ???).void) // this subscription is now bound to the lifetime of the outer div element
 )
 ```